-The second section of Drawing from Data (D2) begins by exploring data about membership of the European Union.
+In Section B, learners explore data about membership of the European Union.
 Again, the dot plot features as helpful way to represent the data.
 Students consider what it means to split a data set into quarters as a means of comparing one data set with another.
-The significance of the median, interquartile range and the associated box plot emerges.
-Tasked with comparing yearly weather patterns in various cities across the world, as well as the maths test results of two Year 8 classes, students are repeatedly asked to make meaningful inferences and recommendations from the data at hand.
+The significance of the median, inter-quartile range and the associated box plot emerge.
+Tasked with comparing yearly weather patterns in various cities worldwide, as well as studying the maths test results of two Year 8 classes, students are repeatedly asked to make meaningful inferences and recommendations from the data at hand.

 The last section of Drawing from Data (D2) focuses on helping students make sense of where the mean, median, mode and range can be seen in tabulated data.
 Through the context of the number of road traffic accidents and the results of a General Election, students encounter a range of data representations which they ‘’unpack’’ and ‘’re-package’’ as a way of making connections between where an average value appears in a raw data set and where it appears in the frequency chart version of the same data.
 To finish, students collect and analyse data showing how far you can throw a welly and consider the effect of grouping data on the measures of average.

 Students draw pie charts using several informal methods.
 Within the context of school survey results, they share out circles in proportion to various amounts.

 Lesson 2: Passing Time